 Calculate My BMI

-All patients are seen in consultation with one of our Bariatric Surgeons and our dietitian.
+All patients are seen in consultation with one of our weight loss surgeons and our dietitian.
 The surgeon will discuss all available procedures, the associated anatomical changes, the expected weight loss, the expected lifestyle changes and the preoperative workup.
 Our dietitian will help you learn the immediate post-operative diet and diet progression.
 She will also provide invaluable tools such as how to read food labels, make healthy food choices and design a healthy diet that is sustainable and fits with your lifestyle.

 Recovery from a Vertical Sleeve Gastrectomy